rolleric/snpsMan2VimSyntax/README.md

-this Perl script will generate a single synopsys.vim syntax file for [Vim](http://www.vim.org), which can be used in combination with the standard Tcl syntax file, i.e. `tcl.vim`.
+this Perl script will generate a single synopsys.vim syntax file for [Vim](http://www.vim.org), which can be used in combination with the standard Tcl syntax file, i.e. tcl.vim.

-Only the script commands in the `cat2` category are parsed.
+Only the script commands in the 'cat2' category are parsed.
 Syntax codes are generated for the command names as well as their options.

 Given that man pages follow familiar rules, this script may also be used for